EasyG0ing1/BlockNot/README.md

 #### TimersRules
 This sketch has SIX timers created and running at the same time.
 There are various things happening at the trigger event of each timer.
 The expected behavior is explained in the out Strings to Serial.
 Read them, then let it run for a minute or so then stop your Serial monitor and look at the output.
 You should be able to look at the number of seconds that is given in each output, and compare the differences with the expected behavior and see that everything runs as it is expected to run.<BR><BR>For example, when LiteTimer triggers, you should soon after that see the output from stopAfterThreeTimer.
 When you look at the number of seconds in each of their outputs, you can see that indeed it does trigger three seconds after being reset, but then it does not re-trigger until after it is reset again.

+#### ResetAll
+This sketch shows how all BlockNot timers defined in the program can be reset with a single line of code, rather than having to call reset() for each and every one separately.
+This comes in handy when all timers need to be reset at once, e.g. after the system clock has been adjusted from an external source (NTP or RTC, for example).

 <BR><BR>These examples barely scratch the surface of what you can accomplish with BlockNot.

 # Methods